-Southeast Missouri Hospital College of Nursing and Health Sciences accepts transfer credit.
-A grade of “C” or better must have been earned in order for transfer credit to be considered.
+The College of Nursing & Health Sciences accepts transfer credit.
+A grade of "C" or better must have been earned in order for transfer credit to be considered.
 The Registrar is responsible for evaluating each transfer credit request and determining if the credit will be accepted.
-Transfer decisions are made based on course quality, comparability, appropriateness and applicability.
-General education courses may be taken at other institutions prior to starting classes at the College of Nursing and Health Sciences.
+Transfer decisions are based on course quality, comparability, appropriateness and applicability.
+General education courses may be taken at other institutions prior to starting classes at the College of Nursing & Health Sciences.
 Read more about the Transfer Credit Policy.

-For questions concerning Tuition Assistance (TA) program, Title IV funding, or VA education benefits please contact:
+For questions about tuition assistance program, Title IV funding, or VA education benefits, please contact:

-For questions concerning academic counseling, disability, job search support, or other student support services, please contact:
+For questions about academic counseling, disability, job search support or other student support services, please contact:

-For questions concerning billing, tuition charges, refunds or payments, please contact:
+For questions about billing, tuition charges, refunds or payments, please contact:

 Check out more online resources available for students.

-All students at Southeast Health College of Nursing and Health Sciences are encouraged to apply for federal financial aid.
-Students receiving TA benefits will have their TA benefits applied to their account prior to any federal financial aid.
+All students at the College of Nursing & Health Sciences are encouraged to apply for federal financial aid.
+Students receiving tuition assistance benefits will have their benefits applied to their account prior to any federal financial aid.
 To apply for federal financial aid or for more information on scholarships, grants or other loan programs, students are encouraged to visit our financial aid website.
-Read more about the financial aid process.

-- Apply for Admission - Applications for admission are accepted on a continuous basis throughout the year.
+- Apply for admission.
+Applications for admission are accepted on a continuous basis throughout the year.
 Students are assigned the next available seat in the requested program during the admission process.
-Students are highly recommended to apply at least 4 weeks prior to the semester they want to attend.
+Students are highly recommended to apply at least four weeks prior to the semester they want to attend.

-- Apply for Veterans Administration Educational Benefits - Veterans using their educational benefits must first apply through the Veterans Administration.
-Once the Certificate of Eligibility has been received, a copy will need to be submitted to the financial aid office.
+- Apply for VA educational benefits.
+Veterans using their educational benefits must first apply through the Veterans Affairs.
+Once the Certificate of Eligibility has been received, a copy will need to be submitted to the Financial Aid Office.
 To apply, please visit the Department of Defense webpage at eBenefits.

-- File a FAFSA - Although a FAFSA is not required, it is strongly recommended that students do so prior to the start of their semester.
+- File a FAFSA®.
+Although a FAFSA (Free Application for Federal Student Aid) is not required, it is strongly recommended that students complete it before the start of their semester.
 Students who wish to be considered for financial aid must complete a FAFSA.

-- Enroll in Classes - If receiving Tuition Assistance, the educational institution will only enroll the Service member after the TA is approved.
+- Enroll in classes.
+If receiving tuition assistance, the educational institution will only enroll the service member after the tuition assistance is approved.

 Cost of Attendance

-All military personnel using TA benefits will receive a College Financing Plan from the College.
+All military personnel using tuition assistance benefits will receive a College Financing Plan from the College.
 This will indicate a breakdown of their estimated Cost of Attendance, estimated grants and scholarships, net cost, loan eligibility and family contribution (if applicable).
 It will also include various pieces of information on school performance, such as graduation rates, repayment rates, average indebtedness, and monthly loan payments.
-Contact information for the financial aid office is also included.
+Contact information for the Financial Aid Office is also included.

 Students receiving federal financial aid will also receive an award offer notification, where they will have the ability to select other offered aid.

 All students of the College pay the in-state rate.
-The fee schedule, costs for each program, refund policy and payment information can be found under Cost & Billing.
+The fee schedule, costs for each program, refund policy and payment information can be found under Costs and Billing.

 Student Loan Statistics

-The institution’s Cohort Default Rate (CDR), percent of students who borrow and the national average CDR can be found under Consumer Information.
-This information can also be found on the College Financing Plan, e-mailed to each VA student annually.
+The institution's Cohort Default Rate (CDR), percentage of students who borrow and the national average CDR can be found under Consumer Information.
+This information can also be found on the College Financing Plan, emailed to each VA student annually.